-I frequently get asked about my favorite book on a particular topic, how to find free SAS learning materials online, how to get help with SAS issues, etc. This lead me to compile a "Great Resources for SAS Programmers" document which I freely share with my students upon request.
-So I thought I'd share it with you here, too!
+I frequently get asked about my favorite book on a particular topic, how to find free SAS learning materials online, how to get help with SAS issues, etc. So I thought I'd share it with you here!
+Last updated 2/25/2020

 Getting Started Resources

 New to SAS?
 Here's your SAS Starter Kit

 Free SAS Software for everyone (SAS On Demand for Academics)

 Online SAS Support Resources

 SAS Online Documentation – always a good start

 SAS Online Docs: Choosing the Right Procedure - choosing the appropriate SAS tool